Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Experiments

-We trained our network on the MPIIGaze and the NISLGaze datasets combined, and tested it on the ColumbiaGaze dataset.
-We excluded the images corresponding to $10^\circ$ vertical angle from the ColumbiaGaze dataset for these evaluations, since the MPIIGaze dataset mainly covers pitch angles from $-20^\circ$ to $0^\circ$.
+We confirmed that robustness to calibration target location was maintained in a cross-dataset setting.
+We trained GEDDNet on the combination of MPIIGaze and NISLGaze, and tested on the ColumbiaGaze dataset.
+We excluded the images corresponding to $10^\circ$ vertical angle during testing, since the MPIIGaze dataset mainly covers pitch angles from $-20^\circ$ to $0^\circ$.

-Fig.~\ref{fig:Colum} shows the error of SGTC when calibrating at different gaze targets, where we used the five images gazing at the same gaze target but with different head poses as the calibration set ($S=5$, $T=1$).
+Fig.~\ref{fig:Colum} shows the error of SGTC when calibrating at different gaze targets.
+We used the five images gazing at the same gaze target but with different head poses as the calibration set ($S=5$, $T=1$).
 The error raged from $3.7^\circ$ to $4.1^\circ$, which was $14.6\%$ to $22.9\%$ lower than without calibration ($\overline{E}=4.8^\circ$).

-We also compared our method with LP and DF as these two methods performed well for SGTC from previous results.
-The results are presented in Table~\ref{table:ColumbiaCal}.
-Our proposed algorithm performed the best, outperforming DF by $0.3^\circ$ ($7.1\%$) and LP by $1.2^\circ$ ($23.5\%$).